Skip to main content

 For example, I participated in a design thinking program in 2008 and our team’s task was to come up with product innovations in the field of Asian instant noodles.
 Hence we went to Berlin’s “Chinatown” (the Kantstraße-neighborhood) and immersed ourselves into its shopkeeper scene.
 We not only purchased their instant noodles but talked with them and their customers.
 We observed what their shops, their offerings, and their lifestyles looked like.
 We tried to draw a comprehensive picture of the “Asian instant noodle”-scene in Berlin.

-The second stage (“solution space”) of design thinking is about gathering ideas, prototyping, and testing.
+The second stage (“solution space”) of design thinking is about generating ideas, prototyping, and testing.

 I remember we discovered that pretty much all of the noodles were packaged in non-eco-friendly foils.